petergardfjall/dotfiles/cheat/sheets/git.cheat.md

     git diff master..feature1 pkg/svc/service.go

-Record with everything in the staging area in a new commit (snapshot revision), and advance `HEAD`:
+Record everything in the staging area in a new commit (snapshot revision), and advance `HEAD`:

     git commit [-m message]